pedrora22/VotingBooth/README.md

 Prototype made for a college assignment.

-Requested by Glaucya Ribeiro Boechat, WEB Programming teacher at UCSAL.
+Requested by Glaucya Boechat, WEB Programming teacher at UCSAL.